A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Why It Matters

-Think of your brand recognition, your innovative ideas, or the relationships you’ve built—it’s these intangibles that can set your business on an upward trajectory.
+Think of your brand recognition, innovative ideas, or the relationships you’ve built—these intangibles can set your business on an upward trajectory.

 They shape perceptions, foster trust, and often hold immense financial value.